 What we’re more likely to see is a hybrid mix of inferred links and direct links working in tandem to promote brands without devaluing the user experience.

-Don’t get us wrong, we’re not trying to tout one over the other.
+Don’t get us wrong; we’re not trying to tout one over the other.
 Instead, we’re trying to give an objective comparison of where things were versus where they are headed.
 Part of the Google process and page ranking, in general, has been geared more and more towards machine learning and user experience.
 The more Google advances, the more it values actual user satisfaction over link placement.

 In the end, this shift will change how content marketing and link building are done and how businesses large and small do business.
 Businesses inherently have a motive behind everything they do, it’s pretty much why SEO is even an industry.
 As the focus shifts away from sales-driven content and more towards user-driven content, the way businesses promote themselves, their products, and their partners will have to change along with it.

-Inferred links manage to do that in a variety of ways that direct links cannot.
-For instance, you can have a brand name be mentioned by a celebrity on Twitter, without ever linking to a particular product, and search traffic for that brand will still see a major spike.
+Inferred links manage to do that in a variety of ways that links cannot.
+For instance, you can have a brand name be mentioned by a celebrity on Twitter, without ever linking to a particular product, and drive branded search traffic for that brand will still see a major spike.
 This is because inferred links build interest without actually forcing anyone to do anything outright.
 Not to mention that certain platforms by nature are not as link heavy as others.
 You expect to see links of some kind in blog posts and articles, but in a tweet, not so much.
 This is where an inference is the right way to go.

 It’s a way for businesses to market themselves without marketing themselves so to speak.
-Users aren’t put off by inferred links the same way they are ads or direct links to products because they are free to choose of their own will.
+Users aren’t put off by inferred links the same way they are ads or links to products because they are free to choose of their own will.
 Social proof and other factors will still play a role, but users value the ability to make decisions for themselves.

 For one, inferred links only work if the inference you’re trying to make is clear to the audience.
 Vagueness and ambiguity are not your friends when it comes to inferred links.
 Just as an example, if we’re talking about sweaters and the statement is made “wool sweaters are great, we prefer cotton sweaters from D&M though”, one could assume you’re trying to infer to the reader to check out cotton sweaters, or they could just as easily assume you’re telling them your personal preference.